futuregerald/functions-react-mongo/README.md

 ## validate-user.go

-This function is triggered by Netlify Identity for each signup and validates the e-mail of the user.
+This function is triggered by Netlify Identity for each signup and validates the e-mail of the user, and assigns the `netlifriend` role.

 ## Demo site: